 I have had the privilege to teach several courses in Biology, Chemistry, and Biochemistry & Molecular Biology at the College of Wooster (see below for names and catalog descriptions).
-I am teaching BIOL 201 and BCMB 333 in the spring semester of 2014.
+I am on research leave during the 2016-17 year.
 For more information about the courses below (course syllabi, specific assignments, etc.), check out the course's woodle page (if you are a Wooster student) or contact me directly, if you are off campus.

 BIOL 201.
 GATEWAY TO MOLECULAR AND CELLULAR BIOLOGY